simonecaletti/mathematica-intro/README.md

 ### Program

-1. LESSON 1 - First steps in Mathematica and an introducion to some Math Analysis tools:
+1. LESSON 1 - First steps in Mathematica and an introduction to some Math Analysis tools:
   - Solve equations and study of a function.
   - Varies free parameters using Manipulate and Table+Plot.
   - Series expansions, Integrate and Limit in physical simple problems.